jbuchbinder/jbuchbinder.github.com/source/_posts/2013-12-21-lens-selection-for-cinematography.md

 There are quite a few factors to consider when choosing the lens you will use for a shot, as well as the lenses you will pack for a shoot.
 Do you pack one or two variable focal-length lenses, or do you pack a series of strategic length prime lenses?
-Do you stay with your native lense mount?
+Do you stay with your native lens mount?
 Do you use vintage lenses?
 Do you need super-fast lenses?

 As of the writing of this, I've been known to primarily use three or four